Acts of Treason | Betrayal Motivation | Traitor Archetypes

 - Symbol: The Valflame Tome on top of the crest of the Velthomer house (actually named 'Fire Emblem')

-(out of battle), Versus Arvis
+- Theme Music: Emperor Arvis (out of battle), Versus Arvis (when fighting)

 - Alignment: Lawful Neutral, with some interesting moments of genuine Lawful Good

-- Portfolio: Fire Magic, Behind-the-Scenes Manipulation, Aloof Big Brother, Killing The Main Character, Battle of Belhalla, Betraying Those He's Reinforcing, Anti-Villain, Well-Intentioned Extremist, Unwittingly Marrying His Own Sister, Descendant of Fjalar and inheritor of Valflame and Lopytr, Magnificent Dastard
+- Portfolio: Fire Magic, Behind-the-Scenes Manipulation, Aloof Big Brother, Killing The Main Character, Battle of Belhalla, Betraying Those He's Reinforcing, Anti-Villain, Well-Intentioned Extremist, Unwittingly Marrying His Own Sister, Descendant of Fjalar and inheritor of Valflame and Loptous, Magnificent Dastard

 - Domain: War, Betrayal, Conspiracy/Mentalism